lsu-ddem/intro-to-esports/content/3_Collegiate and High School Esports/collegiate-esports-lesson.md

 * W﻿hy is the story important or worth discussing?
 * W﻿hat are the implications/outcomes?

-P﻿roceed to talk through the presentation linked above in resources.
+Proceed to talk through the presentation linked above in resources.

 S﻿KELETON PLAN